 His recordings and broadcasts include the Original London Cast DVD of Beautiful and Damned, the Original London Cast Albums of The Last Empress and Marguerite, The Best of Classical Spectacular Volume 2 with the Royal Philharmonic Orchestra and Friday Night is Music Night with the BBC Concert Orchestra.

-He conducted the London premiere of An American in Paris and is Musical Supervisor for The Phantom of the Opera US tour and for the London production of School of Rock.
-Current conducting projects include Chess for English National Opera, a Verdi Gala for Lyric Opera, Dublin, Classical Spectacular and the 2018 Johann Strauss Tour, amongst a wide range of other projects, for Raymond Gubbay Ltd, the 2018 Leeds Castle Classical Open Air Concert, Last Night of the Autumn Proms and Summer Classics with the Royal Philharmonic Orchestra and his debut with the RTÉ National Symphony Orchestra.
+He conducted the London premiere of An American in Paris and is Musical Supervisor for The Phantom of the Opera US tour and for the London and Melbourne productions of School of Rock.
+Current conducting projects include Chess for English National Opera, a Verdi Gala for Lyric Opera, Dublin, Classical Spectacular and the 2018 Johann Strauss Tour, amongst a wide range of other projects, for Raymond Gubbay Ltd, the 2018 Leeds Castle Classical Open-Air Concert, Last Night of the Autumn Proms and Summer Classics with the Royal Philharmonic Orchestra, Musicals Rock with the City of Birmingham Symphony Orchestra and Symphonic Country with the Ulster Orchestra.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.